Best Affordable Places to Live in Alaska in 2025

 Finding the best places in Alaska to live depends on your wants and needs.
 The cost of living in Alaska is high, so it’s important you think about this move with your budget in mind, first and foremost.
 If you’re choosing between several possible locations, check out the cost of living by state for each.

-You’ll also need to think about if you’d rather be on the coast, such as near Anchorage; inland, like near Fairbanks; or along the Inside Passage, such as near Juneau.
+You’ll also need to think about if you’d rather be on the coast, such as near Anchorage; inland, perhaps near Fairbanks; or along the Inside Passage, such as near Juneau.
 Consider elements like climate, access to airports, and the natural landscape when making your decision.

 💡 Quick Tip: When house hunting, don’t forget to lock in your home mortgage loan rate so there are no surprises if your offer is accepted.